Asia-Pacific International University: Thai Program

 Students in the Thai program have the same degree options (except Education) as international students, the only exception being the medium of instruction.
 However, the Bachelor of Nursing degree is taught on both English and Thai.

+Accreditation and Affiliations

+AIU's academic programs are accredited by Thailand’s Ministry of Higher Education, Science, Research, and Innovation (MHESI) and recognized by the Thai Civil Service Commission.
+It is also accredited by the Adventist Accrediting Association (AAA) and is part of the global network of Seventh-day Adventist educational institutions.

+The university maintains academic cooperation agreements with international partners including Loma Linda University, La Sierra University, Andrews University (USA), Sahmyook University (Korea), and Adventist institutions in the Philippines, Indonesia, Hong Kong, and Peru.

 Publications

-The university publishes weekly newsletters called Newsbyte and two departmental journals: Catalyst (theology) and The Scriptor (Faculty of Arts and Humanities).
+The university publishes two departmental journals: Catalyst (theology) and The Scriptor (Faculty of Arts and Humanities).